MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/navigation/modal.md

 - The page calling `PushModalAsync` has its [`OnDisappearing`](xref:Xamarin.Forms.Page.OnDisappearing) override invoked, provided that the underlying platform isn't Android.
 - The page being navigated to has its [`OnAppearing`](xref:Xamarin.Forms.Page.OnAppearing) override invoked.
-- The `PushAsync` task completes.
+- The `PushAsync` task completes. book
 However, the precise order that these events occur is platform dependent.
-For more information, see [Chapter 24](https://aka.ms/xamformsebook) of Charles Petzold's Xamarin.Forms book.
+For more information, see [Chapter 24](https://developer.xamarin.com/r/xamarin-forms/book/) of Charles Petzold's Xamarin.Forms book.

 > [!NOTE]
 > Calls to the [`OnDisappearing`](xref:Xamarin.Forms.Page.OnDisappearing) and [`OnAppearing`](xref:Xamarin.Forms.Page.OnAppearing) overrides cannot be treated as guaranteed indications of page navigation.
 For example, on iOS, the `OnDisappearing` override is called on the active page when the application terminates.